Do I need an attorney or lawyer to file my property damage claim with an insurance company?

 If the adjuster determines that your vehicle is repairable, then you are ready to start the repair process.
-For information on the steps in this process, see Getting Your Vehicle Repaired.

 If the adjuster determines that your vehicle is a total loss, then you need to negotiate a settlement with the insurance company.
 For information on dealing with this process, see Dealing with a “Total Loss” Vehicle.

 Once you have filed a property damage claim for your vehicle, an insurance company adjuster (or a team of adjusters) will work with you to process your claim and get your vehicle repaired.
 (Note: If the insurance company has determined that it is not cost-effective to repair your vehicle, please see Dealing with a “Total Loss” Vehicle.)